-By Olivia Biden.
-Last Updated 19th April 2021.
+By Brett Williams.
+Last Updated 16th August 2021.
 Welcome to our guide on how to claim dislocated injury compensation by making a dislocated injury claim.

 Do you wish to make a dislocated injury claim for compensation?
 If you have suffered from a dislocated shoulder, or another dislocated join in an accident that was not your fault, you could be entitled to make a joint dislocation claim.
 Clients often ask us “How much can I claim for a dislocation injury?”
 This depends on how serious your injuries are and other factors, but many of our clients are awarded dislocation and shoulder injury compensation payouts that are worth tens of thousands of pounds.